To earn a JD degree, a student must:

 Enroll in the School of Law as a full-time student after completing their undergraduate degree;

-Maintain a cumulative weighted average of at least 2.33 (C+) after the first year, and at the end of every academic semester thereafter ; and
+Maintain a cumulative weighted average of at least 2.33 (C+) after the first year, and at the end of every academic semester thereafter; and

 Students are responsible for tracking their academic progress towards the JD degree and ensuring that they will complete those requirements in the expected graduation term.
-The Academic Progress tab in a student's record on Student Work Day can help students with this responsibility.
+The Academic Progress tab in a student's record on Workday Student can help students with this responsibility.

-A student may be enrolled in a maximum of 16 credit hours in Fall and Spring semesters.
+A student may be enrolled in a maximum of 16 credit hours in each of the Fall and Spring semesters.
 In extraordinary circumstances, the Sr. Associate Dean for Academic Affairs (or their designee) may grant permission for students to enroll in up to 18 credit hours.
 Students can submit their request for maximum credit overload by going through the Request Credit Overload process in Workday.

 The presumption is that a non-transfer student will be classified as part of the class of students with which they began their law school education.